 The outbreak of the Corona Virus Disease (COVID-19) pandemic has not only caused a global health emergency and created new challenges, but also aggravated the youth unemployment situation in Uganda.
-The country's efforts to suppress the spread of COVID-19, while commendable, have not only resulted in disruption of economic activity but also threatened the survival of many Micro, Small and Medium Enterprises (MSMEs).
-The stringent limitations on business operations occasioned by the lockdown disproportionately affected trade in goods and services especially for SMEs.
-Jobs and livelihood opportunities have been lost following SMEs' temporary closures due to business and liquidity drying up.
+The country's measures to suppress the spread of COVID-19, while commendable, have not only resulted in disruption of economic activity but also threatened the survival of many Micro, Small and Medium Enterprises (MSMEs).
+A survey by Makerere University's Economic Policy Research Centre (EPRC) noted that 80% of 600,000 jobs temporarily lost where in the service industry which contributes 43.5 percent of Uganda's GDP and employs 43 percent of the total labour force.

-Decent jobs are key to moving young people out of poverty, they are also crucial to preventing the type of disenfranchisement that can spill into radicalization and conflict.
-The youth demographic 'bulge', a stubbornly high youth unemployment and underemployment rate, a significant proportion of the working poor in vulnerable employment, and a high level of economic disengagement, together can create disaffection, drive migration, incite social unrest and slow progress towards development goals.
+Youth unemployment and underemployment therefore continues to be a developmental challenge not only in Uganda but in several sub Saharan countries.
+Yet, decent jobs and livelihood opportunities are key to moving young people out of poverty and crucial to preventing the type of disenfranchisement that can spill into radicalization and conflict.
+The youth demographic 'bulge', a stubbornly high youth underemployment rate, a significant proportion of the working poor in vulnerable employment, and a high level of economic disengagement, together can create disaffection, drive migration, incite social unrest and slow progress towards development goals.